BiancaMass/Automated_PCA_MDIBL/README.md

 - Estimated counts matrix.
   - Text file, tab ("\t") separated.
   - Gene IDs are in rows, samples are in columns
-  - First column contains the row names (gene_ids)
+  - The first column contains the row names (gene_ids)
-  - First row contains the column headers ("gene_id" and then sample names)
+  - The first row contains the column headers ("gene_id" and then sample names)

 Example: